curiousML/curiousml.github.io/README.md

 # About me

-I am a Data Scientist and lecturer in Machine Learning.
-My PhD thesis (2018-2022) in Applied Mathematics (Machine Learning / Insurance) at [Institut Polytechnique de Paris](https://www.ip-paris.fr/) ([CREST - ENSAE](http://crest.science/)) was supervised by [Caroline HILLAIRET](https://sites.google.com/site/carolinehillairet/home), [Romuald ELIE](https://perso.math.u-pem.fr/elie.romuald/elie.html) and [Marc JUILLARD](https://www.researchgate.net/profile/Marc_Juillard).
-I worked for 4 years as a data scientist in the Datalab of Société Générale Insurance.
-My current research focuses on the semi-supervised learning for unstructured data (texts, images and voices).
+I am a PhD Data Scientist and lecturer in Machine Learning and statistics (at ENSAE, EPITA and Insitut des Actuaires).
+In a nutshell...
+- **Since 2022**: Postdoctoral Position in the Department of Mathematics and Statistics at l’[Université de Montréal](https://www.umontreal.ca/) (UdeM) under the supervision of [Manuel Morales](https://www.manuelmorales.org/) and [Arthur Charpentier](https://freakonometrics.github.io/).
+- **Apr.2019-2022**: PhD thesis in Statistical/Machine Learning and Insurance at [CREST](http://crest.science/)-[ENSAE](https://www.ensae.fr/) [Institut Polytechnique de Paris](https://www.ip-paris.fr/) entitled *Semi-supervised learning in insurance: Fairness and Active Learning* was supervised by [Caroline HILLAIRET](https://sites.google.com/site/carolinehillairet/home) and [Romuald ELIE](https://perso.math.u-pem.fr/elie.romuald/elie.html).
+- **Apr.2018-2022**: Data scientist in the Datalab of [Société Générale](https://particuliers.societegenerale.fr/) Insurance under the supervision of [Marc JUILLARD](https://www.researchgate.net/profile/Marc_Juillard).

 # Research

 My topics of interest are the following :
 - Natural Language Processing
+- ML fairness and transparency in insurance domain
 - Semi-supervised learning and sampling methods
-- ML fairness and transparency in insurance domain
 - Imbalanced dataset analysis

 More broadly I am interested in mathematics behind Machine Learning and Deep Learning.